Last time we showed how you can take any two coprime positive integers

 Well, here’s a question I occasionally get:

 My service has an array of n objects, obviously indexed from 0 to n-1, each of which contains state that is relevant to some client.
-I don't want to pass the object to the client directly; instead I want to give them an integer token that they can use to query the server about the state of the object.
-The obvious token is the index of the array, but I am worried that the client developer will take an unwarranted dependency on the fact that the token is a small integer, rather than treating it as a meaningless opaque handle.1 I want to obfuscate the token I pass back.
+I don’t want to pass the object to the client directly; instead I want to give them an integer token that they can use to query the server about the state of the object.
+The obvious token is the index of the array, but I am worried that the client developer will take an unwarranted dependency on the fact that the token is a small integer, rather than treating it as a meaningless opaque handle.[1.
+Note that I am assuming that in this scenario the client is not actively hostile towards the server, but rather potentially buggy.]
+I want to obfuscate the token I pass back.
 I could generate a sequence of unique random numbers and maintain a two-way dictionary mapping indices to tokens and vice versa, but that sounds like (1) work, and (2) possible bugs, and (3) extra time and memory.

 I issue a few hundred invoices a year, each with an invoice number.
 For various reasons I would rather not send out sequential invoice numbers.
 (For instance: it is too easy to make confusing transposition or off-by-one errors with sequential numbers.)
 But yet I want to be able to easily sort my invoices by the actual order in which they were produced.

 Or any number of other equivalent statements of the problem.